-Is it ok to fall asleep while meditating?
+Is it okay to fall asleep while meditating?

 Falling asleep during meditation

 For individuals who’ve been experiencing periods of insomnia, falling asleep during meditation comes as a delightful welcome.
 If you’d enjoyed abundant rest during the previous night, your meditation experience ought to be one of heightened energy and wakefulness.
 But if that’s not happening, you needn’t be alarmed – your body’s response to meditation is usually a culmination of the thoughts, emotions and sensations that linger deep within.
-So if you find yourself falling asleep during guided meditation, don’t fight it.
-You’ll be delighted by how deeply refreshing the ensuing sleep will be.
+So if you find yourself falling asleep during meditation, don’t fight it.
+It is natural for beginners.
+Have patience and this tendency will pass over time.

 How to avoid falling asleep in meditation